niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - OASIS admin MUST announce the public review to the OASIS membership and any external stakeholders identified by the PGB.
 - OASIS admin MAY also announce the public review to other public mailing lists or venues.

-### 5.5.3 Call for IPR disclosure

-- TSC issues a call for IPR disclosure for the draft

-### 5.5.4 Feedback
+### 5.5.3 Feedback

-- Non-project members MUST send any comments to the [NIEMOpen Project Feedback List](https://lists.oasis-open-projects.org/g/niemopen-comment) or otherwise the feedback cannot be not accepted.
+- Non-project members MUST post any comments to the [NIEMOpen Project Feedback List](https://lists.oasis-open-projects.org/g/niemopen-comment) or to NIEMOpen GitHub issues; otherwise, the feedback cannot be not accepted.
-- NIEMOpen members must post comments to the [NIEMOpen general mailing list](https://lists.oasis-open-projects.org/g/niemopen).

-### 5.5.5 Handling feedback

 - NIEMOpen MUST acknowledge the receipt of each comment.
 - NIEMOpen MUST maintain a [comment resolution log](#34-comment-resolution-logs) (CSV) for all public review feedback.
 - NIEMOpen MUST post the disposition of each comment to its mailing list at the end of the review period.

-### 5.5.6 Material changes resulting from a public review
+### 5.5.4 Material changes resulting from a public review

 If material changes result from a public review, then:

 - The NTAC or NBAC MUST clearly identify changes to the draft via a [change comparison document](#35-change-comparison-documents).
 - The PGB MUST hold a Full Majority Vote to approve revisions as the next version of the PSD, e.g., PSD 02.
-- NIEM MUST hold a subsequent 15-day minimum public review (limited in scope to only the new changes) by submitting a request to [publish a draft with subsequent public review](https://www.oasis-open.org/project-administration-support-requests/form-request-a-second-or-subsequent-public-review/) to OASIS admin.
+- NIEM MAY hold a subsequent 7-day minimum public review limited in scope to only the new changes by submitting a request to [publish a draft with subsequent public review](https://www.oasis-open.org/project-administration-support-requests/form-request-a-second-or-subsequent-public-review/) to OASIS admin.
-- NIEM MUST continue the public review cycle until only non-material remain or all issues have been otherwise addressed.
+- NIEM MAY continue the public review cycle until only non-material remain or all issues have been otherwise addressed.

-### 5.5.7 Only non-material changes resulting from a public review
+### 5.5.5 Only non-material changes resulting from a public review

 If only non-material changes results from a public review, then:

-- NIEM MUST provide a [change comparison document](#35-change-comparison-documents) identifying all non-material changes
+- NIEM MUST provide a [change comparison document](#35-change-comparison-documents) identifying all non-material changes.
-- NIEM MAY proceed with approval of draft as Project Note or Project Specification
+- NIEM MAY proceed with approval of the draft as a PS.

-## 5.6 Submitting a draft for approval to the PGB
+## 5.6 Submitting a Working Draft for approval to the PGB

 When submitting a draft to the PGB for approval as a PSD or PS: